Using Equipment Leasing to Strategic Advantage

 Managing obsolescence is a key strategic benefit of equipment finance.
 While some industries are more sensitive to equipment obsolescence than others, most businesses use IT equipment and are subject to the required updating for the latest technological advances.
 Again, determine exactly how long the equipment being acquired will be considered useful and productive to the organization.
 Financing allows the upgrading of equipment without having to manage disposal and other ownership burdens.
 The risk of getting caught with obsolete equipment is lower with leasing than other equipment acquisition methods.

-Research from the Equipment Leasing and Finance Association shows that equipment financing is the option businesses select in about half of all equipment acquisition in the U.S. More business leaders are choosing equipment financing for its strategic advantages, such as the reasons discussed above.
+Equipment Leasing & Finance Foundation research shows that equipment financing is the option businesses select in nearly two-thirds of all equipment acquisition in the U.S. More business leaders are choosing equipment financing for its strategic advantages, such as the reasons discussed above.
 For further information on how equipment finance may be used strategically, visit www.EquipmentFinanceAdvantage.org.
-You will find a glossary of equipment finance terms, an analysis of the benefits of equipment financing, a directory of equipment finance companies and more.
+You will find educational videos, a digital toolkit, a glossary of equipment finance terms, and more.